-Asset Protection: Understanding the Legal System
+Asset Protection and How the Legal System Works

 We discuss why you need to protect your assets.
 Then, we examine the U.S. legal system – which is now a legal predator hunting ground.
 Initially, when the founding fathers created our legal system, they crafted it with four fundamentals in mind.
 Discouraging litigation is the intent of all of them.
 Litigation is how lawyers are able to use the system to their advantage and paint pictures of legal liability.
 It is how a legal opponent can actually extort your money.
 An asset protection plan is the answer.
 You remove your assets from this litigious environment and take your wealth out of the reach of the legal system.